korut94/M_3DModelGenerator/README.md

 run_app.bat
 ```
 ### Linux
-In the command line, activate the virtual environemtn in `venv` directory:
+In the command line, activate the virtual environment in `venv` directory:
 ```
 ./venv/Scripts/activate
 ```